Kumiko Mendl and Kazuko Hohki present in association with Yellow Earth

 Tsunagu/Connect is a project led by Yellow Earth Theatre and held in partnership with the Japan Society and the Museum of London.
 It is part of the Japan-UK Season of Culture 2019-2020.

-In order to learn more about the lives of these women and to gather their stories, we are looking for Japanese women to be interviewed and bilingual volunteers to conduct the interviews.
-We are also open to other suggestions in how you can help out.
+In order to learn more about the lives of these women and to gather their stories, we are still looking for Japanese women living in the UK to be interviewed.
 Please email [email protected] to register your interest.

 Kumiko was born in the UK to a Japanese Mother and refugee father from Nazi Germany.
 She trained at the Jacques Lecoq School in Paris and has worked as an actor, teacher, storyteller and director over a thirty year career.
 She is Artistic Director of Yellow Earth, the award winning British East Asian theatre company.
 For the company she conceived and directed the most recent and highly successful touring shows, Dim Sum Nights, Yeh Shen and Why the Lion Danced (seen by a total of over 10,000 people), and co-directed with Maria Oshodi the recent critically acclaimed Flight Paths, and with Gary Merry on The Last Days of Limehouse (Limehouse Old Town Hall) and Rashomon (Riverside Studios).
 She helped set up the first BEA acting summer school: Yellow Earth Academy in 2010 to encourage more BEA’s into the industry.
 She is also co-founder and co-Artistic Director of Japanese children’s theatre A Thousand Cranes and Artistic Associate at artsdepot.